CodeGoat-dev/SecureMe/readme.md

 - Access the web interface using the device's IP address to configure and customize settings.
 - If you are unable to obtain the IP address, try connecting using the hostname ***"SecureMe"***.
 - Login with the username **admin** and password **secureme** and change the password.
+- You can configure detection settings as well as Pushover API credentials for notifications.

 ---